MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 ![Spatial Anchors plugins](images/asa-unreal/unreal-spatial-anchors-img-08.png)

 ## Creating an anchor

-An Azure Spatial Anchor represents a physical world pose in the augmented reality application space, which locks augmented reality content to locations in the physical world.
+An Azure Spatial Anchor represents a physical world pose in the augmented reality application space, which locks augmented reality content to physical locations.
 Azure Spatial Anchors can also be shared among different users.
 This sharing allows augmented reality content drawn on different devices to be positioned in the same location in the physical world.

 To create a new Azure Spatial Anchor:
 1. Check that an Azure Spatial Anchors session is running.
 The application can't create or persist an Azure Spatial Anchor when no Azure Spatial Anchors session is running.